bspatter/wave_analyzer/README.md

 To get the ultrasound wave analyzer running, take the following steps:
 1. Download or git clone the 'wave_analyzer' repository to your local computer.
-2. In MATLAB, navigate to the newly created 'wave_analyzer' directory.
+1. In MATLAB, navigate to the newly created 'wave_analyzer' directory.
-3. In MATLAB, open 'wave_gui.m' in the editor and run the program.
+1. In MATLAB, open 'wave_gui.m' in the editor and run the program.
+A MATLAB figure should open that looks approximately like the one below.

 ![Newly opened wave analyzer gui in matlab as of 2018-07-16.](./blank_gui_20180716.png?raw=true "Example GUI")

+1.

 ### Prerequisites

-What things you need to install the software and how to install them
+1. MATLAB : This project was developed and tested in MATLAB 2018a.
+Older versions of MATLAB may work, but have not been tested.
+2. Microsoft Excel (optional) : This function has the ability to export processed data and figures to a '.xlsx' format.
+To open these, Microsoft excel or another capable program (e.g., google sheets) may be necessary.

 ```
 Give examples